umich-tpolk-lab/DynamicRecoveryPaper/README.md

+# DynamicRecovery
-# A repository of code used in Poortata Lalwani's paper "Dynamic recovery: GABA agonism restores neural variability in older, poorer performing adults"
+A repository of code used in "Dynamic recovery: GABA agonism restores neural variability in older, poorer performing adults" (Lalwani et.al.)